Can Large Language Models Capture Dissenting Human Voices?: Results

-\paragraph{Does multiple annotation help?} For most of the models making inferences on the re-annotated datasets of Chaos-NLI, improvements in NLI accuracy are observed with the exception of the OPT-IML Family.
+\paragraph{Does multiple annotation help?} For most of the models making inferences on the re-annotated datasets of ChaosNLI, improvements in NLI accuracy are observed, with the exception of OPT-IML-M-S. (Refer to the values inside parentheses in Table~\ref{tab:main}).
 This supports the necessity of having increased multiple annotations for tasks that humans are expected to disagree with.
-Also, it is noticeable how all these models, even if they were exposed to a sample of the train set, with the original label, show better performances in newly annotated ChaosNLI.
-However, accuracy did not increase between the old and new labels for the PK2019 (Table~\ref{tab:tab3}) dataset for the PE models.
-We hypothesize this is due to the way in which data was collected: where annotators were asked to predict a numerical score for strength which was later discretized.
+Also, it is noticeable how all these models, even if they were exposed to a sample of the train set with the original label, show better performances in the newly annotated ChaosNLI.
+However, we detect an accuracy decrease between the old and new labels in the PK2019 dataset for most of the models except for Flan-T5-L and Stable Vicuna.
+We hypothesize this is due to the way in which the final label was selected in \citealp{pavlick2019inherent}: annotators were asked to select an interval score which was later manually discretized.

+\paragraph{Alignment with human disagreement is not always better for larger models.} To examine how closely the estimated distribution of LLMs aligns with the human disagreement distribution, we compare sample-level measures of JSD and DCE between humans and LLMs (Figure~\ref{fig:fig3}).
+Similar to the accuracy results (Table~\ref{tab:main}), GPT-3-D3 fails to align with the human label distribution compared to some well-performing PE models, such as Flan-T5-XXL and Flan-T5-UL2.
+Also, each model displays a similar tendency between JSD and DCE, suggesting that either one of the metrics might be enough to measure human alignment.

+As can be observed in Figure~\ref{fig:fig3}, none of the LLMs show less JSD/DCE values than RoBERTa-L in ChaosNLI-$\alpha$/S. Within LLMs, there is no one leading model that performs well across all datasets.
+For example, while Flan-UL2 scores the lowest JSD/DCE value in the ChaosNLI-$\alpha$ dataset, OPT-IML-M-L shows the lowest distance from human distribution in the ChaosNLI-M dataset.
+It is important to note that GPT-3-D3 shows worse JSD/DCE than RoBERTa-L for all ChaosNLI datasets, and it even performs worse than Stable Vicuna in ChaosNLI-M. Intriguingly, the Flan-T5 family benefits from scaling model size in ChaosNLI datasets, but Flan-T5-large does not show the highest JSD/DCE in PK2019 datasets.